 Wilmason is Deputy Chief Executive at Pasifika Futures, a Whanau Ora commissioning agency supporting Pasifika families in health, housing, education and economic development.
 His passion for driving equitable health and wellbeing outcomes is evidenced in his long career in healthcare, including time at Procare, as well as time spent as a Senior Adviser for the Ministry of Pacific Island Affairs.

-Diana is one of the Directors for Manawanui and was Chair of the Board from 2017-19.
+Diana is a Director for Manawanui and was Chair of the Board from 2017-19.